metafacture/metafacture-tutorial/02_Introduction_into_Metafacture-Flux.md

 → read → decode → transform → encode → write →

 This process is one that Transforms incoming data in a way that is changed at the end.
-Each step can be done by one or an combination of multiple modules.
+Each step can be done by one or a combination of multiple modules.
 Modules are small tools that do parts of the complete task we want to do.

 Each modul demands a certain input and give a certain output.
 This is called signature.